Updated: Apr 29

 Does God have a hand?
 When reading the bible, especially Revelation, we need to keep our assumptions in check.
 This first sentence is not making God out to be a man, in fact in chapter 4 we get no reflection on what God looks like other than a mix of precious stones, lightning and sounds of thunder.
 We are made in God's image, not he in ours, and we need to keep that in mind when John 'sees' a hand.
 Throughout the bible the right hand is the hand of blessing (Gen 48:14), strength and power (Exodus 15:6, 12) and also note it is the hand Jesus holds the stars which are the churches in Revelation 1.

 The conundrum is that no one can be found in the universe who is worthy to open the scroll.
 John is so startled by this that he weeps.
 It is a bit disconcerting that even in heaven not everything seems to be under control!
 While it may be, despite Tonstad's arguments above, that John is unaware of what is coming at this point, commentators seem to agree that the scroll does represent the will of God and John is either frustrated or upset that the will of God remains a mystery.
 Turning the page we see that breaking the seals (not necessarily the reading of the writing) on the scroll releases 'the great day of their wrath' (6:17).
-Judgement is coming and this should bring us hope though often it is taught as fear.
+Judgement is coming and this should bring us hope, though often it is taught as fear.
 Maybe it needs to be a bit of both.

 Some commentators (see John Hosier for example) point to the desire for judgement to come on the earth as the cause for weeping.
 This isn't stretching the text too far given that it can be argued that the scrolls content of judgement can be assumed from the allusion to Ezekiel's scroll (see chapter 2:9-10 specifically) and biblical authors are repeatedly asking 'how long o Lord?'
 (Psalm 6:3, 13:1) with regards to God's judgement on evil.
 It is one of the most common questions for the Western Christian, "why doesn't God do anything about the suffering?"
 In the face of great suffering we long for God to do something, anything, to end it.
-We are all part of a world where we hurt others even through how we invest our money or what we purchase.
+We are all part of a world where we can hurt others, often inadvertently through our societal systems such as how we invest our money or what we purchase.
 We need one who is innocent and perfect to judge the world and at this point John sees that there is no one who is worthy (Psalm 53:3, Romans 3:23).
 How concerning it is then, that even in heaven there doesn't seem to be anyone worthy.

 You may be used to hearing Christian's claims regarding what the judgement of God will bring but there are two reasons I'd like to offer for you to continue reading.
 One, the scroll isn't just about judgement, the scroll is also God's will for redemption of creation.
 Two, I think many Christians along with those who have a cultural understanding of Christianity have misunderstood what God's judgement looks like, and this in part is why I've decided to dig into Revelation.